bertt/gitlab-ci-training/README.md

 - Globally in CI YAML
 - In job in CI YAML

 You can define varible in **Settings -> CI / CD -> Variables**.
 Same for project and group.
-You can define for example connection to your Kubernetes cluster, AWS credentials, ...
+You can define for example connection to your Kubernetes cluster, Docker credentials, ...

 Variables can be defined as: